a4lamber/airbnb-fullmoon-sentiment-analysis/notes/project_notes.md

 | Scalability | Vertical | Horizontal | Both |

+> **Tip**
+>
-> `Vertical scaling` refers to increase the capacity of a single machine by giving more resources (cpu, memory, storage).
+> `Vertical scaling` refers to increase the capacity of a single machine (node) by giving more resources (cpu, memory, storage).
 While `Horizontal scaling` refers to adding more machines.

 # 4. The Modern Data Stack

+Let's take a look at the main driver behind the "upgrade" for data stack.

+## Driver for the changes

 |Year|Size|Cost (USD)|
 |---|---|---|